 Direct data distribution from data warehouses covers extracting consolidated and cleaned data directly from a data warehouse and distributing it to your workspaces.

-Integration with the following data warehouses are supported:
+Integration with the following data warehouses is supported:

 - GoodData ADS (see Data Warehouse)